AdaCore/spark2014/docs/ug/getting_started.rst

    ``Prove::Show Path`` displayed when right-clicking in the code panel should not be used.

-This shows that, when the value is not found, indeed the component ``At_Index`` of the value returned is not initialized.
-Although that's allowed in Ada,
+This shows that, when the value is not found, the component ``At_Index`` of the value returned is indeed not initialized.
+Although that is allowed in Ada,
 |SPARK| requires that all inputs and outputs of subprograms are completely
 initialized (and the value returned by a function is such an output).
 Although we could give a dummy value to component ``At_Index`` when the search fails, we